 The fair values of the Company's investment properties were arrived at using the Market Data Approach.
 Under this approach, the values of the properties are based on sale and listings of comparable properties registered in the vicinity.
 It requires the establishment of comparable properties by reducing reasonable comparative sales and listings to a common denominator and adjustments of the differences between the subject properties and those actual sales and listings regarded as comparables.
 The comparison was premised on the factors of location, characteristics of the lot, time element, quality and prospective use.

-The fair value measurement for investment property has been categorized as a Level 2 fair value.
+The fair values measurement for investment properties has been categorized as a Level 2 fair value (see Note 16).
 The Company engaged accredited independent appraisers to determine the fair value of its investment properties.
-Valuations were derived on the basis of recent sales of similar properties in the same areas as the Company's investment properties taking into account the economic conditions prevailing at the time the valuations were made.